invider/ghoster.mix/man/concept.md

     * explore mood - just move without default interaction
     * lick mood - taste what is under ghost feets
     * pacman mood - eat everything in the path
+    * dropy mood - drop
     * spawn mood - each move spawn and place the thing on top of the stack

-    * dropy mood - drop
+* Cycles(cybermana?) is a currency in challenge capsules.

 * Ghosts can move from map to map through open portals

-* Mission tree can be built from a set of portals that act as hyperlinks between maps.
+* Mission tree can be built from a set of portals that act as hyperlinks between capsules.

-* The only resource is cybermana and on some maps it can be limited

-* Colored zones to mark an area purpose
+* Colored zones to mark an area purpose?

-* Chase mode - a ghost following/targeting a particular token or another ghots
+* Chase mode - a ghost following/targeting a particular token or another ghots?

-* lemmings are the ghosts wondering around and looking for immediate commands to execute - you can spawn these types (limited by the walls?)
+* Lemmings are the ghosts wondering around and looking for immediate commands to execute - you can spawn these types (limited by the walls?)

-* some tricks are event sensors/triggers
+* Some tricks are event sensors/triggers

 Open Questions
 --------------

-? should tract and items/memory/dictionary be the same thing? (probably yes)

 ? main pattern for complex programs is to layout flow on the grid with tokens the ghost will run and lick all the instructions (?) and then will do them as a spell

 ? all spells are set as tokens on the map and then will be eaten later by ghosts who will learn stuff

-? tokens/words/commands/spells - what is the terminology here?
+? tokens/words/commands/spells/tricks/subroutines - what is the terminology here?

-? mana/paint/ink/dust/powser is the only resource here?
+? cycles/mana/paint/ink/dust/powder is the only resource here?

 Tokens
 ------
 Tokens are the items on the grid.
-Each has potential cost in cybermana (for limited scenarios).
+Each has potential cost in cycles (for scenarios where we need to limit players, not in a creative mode).

 ### Token Types